Myeloma is a cancer that affects cells in the bone marrow, called plasma cells.

 How common is myeloma and who is affected by it?

 Myeloma is uncommon.
 Most cases occur in people over the age of 50, and it becomes more common with increasing age.
 The average age of diagnosis is 70.
 Rarely, it occurs in younger adults, and it does not occur in children.
 Men are affected more often than women.

 What are the symptoms and problems with myeloma?

 There may be no symptoms at first in the early stages of the disease.
 Some people are diagnosed by chance because they have a blood test done for other reasons which may detect early myeloma.
 As the disease progresses, symptoms develop.

 The symptoms and problems which develop are mainly due to the uncontrolled production of plasma cells in the bone marrow, and the excess amount of antibody (paraprotein) that the plasma cells make.

 The increasing numbers of plasma cells in the bone marrow act like growing tumours (plasmacytomas) inside the bones.
 They also make a chemical that can damage bone.
 In time, small parts of bone are destroyed and are called lytic lesions.
 The term multiple myeloma is sometimes used which means there are lots of (multiple) areas in bones throughout the body which are affected.

 The damage to bone can cause:

 Bone pain.
 This is often the first symptom and can become severe.
-Any bone can be affected but the most common sites where pain first develops are the lower back, pelvis, and the ribs.
-The pain tends to be persistent, and made worse by movement.
+Any bone can be affected but the most common sites where pain first develops are the lower back, the pelvis and the ribs.
+The pain tends to be persistent and made worse by movement.

 Fractures.
 Affected bones may easily break (fracture) following a mild injury or even no injury.